-When it comes to choosing a vegan meal kit, how much money do you really save?
-And which vegan meal kits are the best bets to try?
+When it comes to choosing a vegetarian meal kit delivery, which ones are the best bets to try?
 Use this guide to make a decision.

 Let’s face it: Health and nutrition experts have long extolled the virtues of enjoying healthy, homemade meals at home.